Related pages: Citizen Monitoring Program | 2013 Nitrogen Action Plan | Eutrophication Index |

 A detailed synopsis of the origins and changes to the BBNEP strategy are found on our nitrogen management origins page.
 Please report errors or send comments about this page to Joe Costa.

-In brief, in 1990, the Buzzards Bay NEP, a participant in the U.S. Environmental Protection Agency’s National Estuary Program, developed a Total Maximum Daily Loads (TMDLs) equivalent strategy to manage anthropogenic nitrogen inputs to coastal embayments in Buzzards Bay.
+In 1990, the Buzzards Bay NEP, a participant in the U.S. Environmental Protection Agency’s National Estuary Program, developed a Total Maximum Daily Loads (TMDLs) equivalent strategy to manage anthropogenic nitrogen inputs to coastal embayments in Buzzards Bay.
 This strategy was contained in the 1991 Buzzards Bay Comprehensive Conservation and Management Plan.
 The proposed approach was based on relating empirical information about water quality and living resources (like eelgrass) to different measures of nitrogen loading.
 While the 1991 CCMP recognized that embayment-specific models were desirable for setting nitrogen loading limits, these were viewed as too expensive and difficult to apply to 30 Buzzards Bay embayments in a timely way.
 The BBNEP’s methodology provided a quick yardstick to measure watershed loadings and establish watershed limits.

 The BBNEP methodology compared watershed nitrogen loading estimates (using the accepted methods of the time) to observations of ecosystem response.
 By the mid 1990s, as new scientific information became available, and as the NEP began evaluating results of the volunteer water quality monitoring program, we began modifying some of our nitrogen loading model assumptions, such as adding nitrogen contributions from natural landscapes.
 In 1999, we also recommended more stringent loading limits based on our approach (see our 1999 TMDL page).